 iPhone SE 3

-We’ve heard very little about the iPhone SE 3 so far and there’s every chance we won’t see it until a later year, but if it does launch this year it will probably have an A14 Bionic chipset (the same as the iPhone 12 range).
+We’ve heard very little about the iPhone SE 3 so far and there’s every chance we won’t see it for a while, but if it does launch anytime soon it will probably have an A14 Bionic or A15 Bionic chipset (the same as the iPhone 12 or iPhone 13 range).

 There’s also talk of an iPhone SE Plus, which might end up being the iPhone SE 3 in all but name.
 This is thought to have a larger 5.5 or 6.1-inch screen, but to retain the general affordability of the iPhone SE range.
 What’s not clear is whether the iPhone SE 3 will keep the physical home button and big bezels – a design that’s becoming increasingly dated.